 organization.

 This particular article was written to find new ways or insight into employee engagement.
 The authors also took a look at how and organization could create the right conditions and nurture engagement and drive performance.
 (Kapoor & Meachem) Employee engagement can either make or break an organization financially.
 If an employee feels like they are disengaged from the organization there will be a high turnover, which in turn means that an organization is spending money to look and hire new employees.
 According to the author the executives need to have an understanding of “Maslow’s need hierarchy theory” (Kapoor & Meachem), once the basic needs of an employee are met, then you move to the next level on Maslow’s hierarch.
 The authors did literature review from surveys that were conduct from organizations like, Tower Perrins-ISR10 and gallop.
-The results from these surveys show how important employee engagement is to be a successful organization with less turnover.
+The results from these surveys show how important employee engagement is to be a successful organization with [fewer]turnover.
 Some other key findings from this research was from gallop, the surveys that gallop has completed indicted that higher levels of engagement lead to higher levels of innovation through-out the organization.
 By driving employee engagement levels will help attract, motivate and retain talented employees.
 This research has found the best way to employee engagement is to align it with values, interest, goals and aspirations with that of the organizational goals.

 Article Five: Positive organization: The role of leader behavior in